Civitella Casanova, Province of Pescara, Abruzzo

-On a hill near the confluence of the rivers Schiavone and Festina, the center is remembered above all for the beautiful Renaissance church of S. Maria della Cona, housed in the local cemetery.
+On a hill near the confluence of the rivers Schiavone and Festina, the center is remembered above all for the beautiful Renaissance church of Santa Maria della Cona, housed in the local cemetery.

 Of Roman origin, as shown by artifacts found in the area, its name appears for the first time in documents of the 9th century AD.
 In some medieval writings also appears with the name "Civitella of the Abbey": the area was in fact owned by the abbots of the Monastery of Santa Maria of Casanova.
 Towards the end of the 16th century the Cantelmo, counts of Popoli, obtained the administration of the criminal justice for Civitella, while the abbots still retained civil jurisdiction.

-- the sulfur springs at Festina, at 14 °C
+- The sulfur springs of Colle Mancanello and at Festina, at 14 °C.

 Events and Festivities